Bmoist/YIN_Algorithm_Cpp_Implementation/README.md

-# legendary-octo-guide
+# YIN algorithm's C++ implementation
 This is a c++ implementation of the YIN Algorithm.
+In progress